cucumber/docs/content/docs/gherkin/reference.md

 The keyword `Scenario` is a synonym of the keyword `Example`.

 You can have as many steps as you like, but we recommend you keep the number at 3-5 per example.
-If they become longer than that, they lose their expressive power as specification and documentation.
+Having too many steps within examples will cause them to lose their expressive power as specification and documentation.

 In addition to being a specification and documentation, an example is also a *test*.
 As a whole, your examples are an *executable specification* of the system.